maastrichtlawtech/case-law-explorer/docs/deploy/README.md

 If the image was built successfuly, after logging-in this is what airflow should look like :
 ![airflow](airflow.png)

 DAGs are the tasks, which airflow executes periodically.
 They can be found in `airflow/dags`.
-In this setup, they execute the methods mentioned in the [Data extraction section]() ## TO DO ADD LINK HERE IDK HOW YET ##.
+In this setup, they execute the methods mentioned in the [Data extraction section](/etl/).
 A detailed explanation of how DAGs work can be found [here](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html).
 ### In case you are restarting the deployment...

 Extraction tasks store the `last-update date` as Variables in the airflow database.
 This database will **NOT** be wiped whenever you re-built the airflow image.